Synthetic Testing Anomaly Detection¶

 , then 3 detections = 15 minutes.

-Level Description Normal After the detection rule takes effect, if urgent, critical, or warning abnormal events occur, and the data detection results return to normal within the configured number of custom detections, a recovery alert event will be generated.
+Level Description Normal After the detection rule takes effect and generates urgent, important, or warning abnormal events, if the data detection results return to normal within the configured custom detection count, a recovery alert event will be generated.

-Recovery alert events are not restricted by alert silencing.
-If the number of detections for recovery alert events is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+Recovery alert events are not restricted by Alert Mute.
+If no recovery alert event detection count is set, the alert event will not recover and will remain in the Events > Unrecovered Events List.

 - Each execution of a detection task counts as 1 detection, e.g.,